 Artists of international distinction have contributed designs, including Gottfried Helnwein, Arnulf Rainer, Xenia Hausner, and Christian Ludwig Attersee.

-(Late summer and early autumn in 2024 with art by Johanna Kandl; photo © Stadt Wien / Christian Jobst)
+(Art in 2024 by Johanna Kandl; photo © Stadt Wien / Christian Jobst)

 Summer 2023, for example, saw Slovenian artist Vanja Bućan create an apparently idyllic seaside scene, but the background to Wandernde Eisberge (my translation: wandering icebergs) hinted at the climate emergency.

-In 2024, Austrian artist Johanna Kandl offers us a 4000m2 collection of colourful storage objects labelled in different languages.
-The words represent intangible qualities like courage.
+In 2024, Austrian artist Johanna Kandl offered us a 4000m2 collection of colourful storage objects labelled in different languages.
+The words represented intangible qualities like courage.

 Christmas decoration

-That same façade turns into a mammoth Christmas tree in December, with falling snowflakes completing the display.
-It’s a famous element in Vienna’s Christmas lights.
+That same façade commonly turns into a mammoth Christmas tree in December, with falling snowflakes completing the display.
+It’s a traditional element in Vienna’s Christmas lights.
+Though, sadly, I’ve yet to confirm a 2025 return at the time of writing.

 Oh, and one more thing…